Office of the Comptroller of the Currency

 16 Pre-codification reference: American Institute of Certified Public Accountants (AICPA) Statement of Position 03-3, Accounting for Certain Loans or Debt Securities Acquired in a Transfer (SOP 03-3).

-17 For additional guidance and examples on accounting for purchased impaired loans in accordance with ASC 310-30 (formerly SOP 03-3), see FDIC Supervisory Insights: Implications of New Guidance on Accounting for Purchased Impaired Loans, which is available at www.fdic.gov/regulations/examinations/supervisory/insights/sisum04/accounting_news.html (opens new window).
+17 For additional guidance and examples on accounting for purchased impaired loans in accordance with ASC 310-30 (formerly SOP 03-3), see FDIC Supervisory Insights: Implications of New Guidance on Accounting for Purchased Impaired Loans, which is available at www.fdic.gov/regulations/examinations/supervisory/insights/sisum04/accounting_news.html (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 18 Pre-codification reference: Statement of Financial Accounting Standards No. 91, Accounting for Nonrefundable Fees and Costs Associated with Originating or Acquiring Loans and Initial Direct Costs of Leases.